-The original Irish moss goes by the Latin name Chondrus crispus and has a natural distribution limited to rocky North Atlantic coastlines.
-It prefers cooler water and is happiest between 60-70°F. It’s especially abundant in the British Isles, which of course includes Ireland, but it’s also plentiful in Canada and down into Maine, where ours is wildcrafted.
+The original Irish moss goes by the Latin name Chondrus crispus and it has a natural distribution limited to rocky North Atlantic coastlines.
+It prefers cooler water and is happiest between 60-70°F. It grows abundantly along the coastlines of Scotland, Great Britain, and especially Ireland, but it’s also plentiful in Canada and down into Maine, where ours is wildcrafted.
 Chondrus has several cousins that are often marketed as Irish moss or sea moss.

 Global distribution of Irish Moss (Chondrus crispus)

 Sea moss sourced from Jamaica or other tropical locales may be called Irish moss but it is not Chondrus; it most likely comes from a related genus known as Gracilaria, which has a worldwide distribution.
 There are about 190 Gracilaria species, but only about two dozen are used by humans as food or medicine.
 Gracilaria provides over 80% of the world’s agar supply, which is a gel forming polysaccharide used in foods, cosmetics, and also to make agar plates for growing bacteria in labs.

 Because it requires considerable expertise to tell the many species apart, they are generally just referred to by their genus name Gracilaria.
 Irish immigrants settling in Jamaica adopted the native Gracilaria species as their new Irish moss, where it’s still known by that name today.

 Gracilaria in the markeplace, Fiji, Derek Keats, Wikimedia Commons